hangops/code-of-conduct/README.md

 # HangOps Code of Conduct

-To continue growing a safe, welcoming, and fair community, all HangOps members are required to comply with the following code of conduct.
-HangOps admins are responsible for ensuring that all community members follow this code within HangOps spaces.
+To continue growing a safe, welcoming, and fair community, all HangOps members are empowered to call out and attempt to resolve disrespectful behavior, and admins are empowered to enforce the code of conduct.

 ## The Short Version